syncfusion-content/wpf-docs/wpf/Ribbon/DealingWithRibbon.md

 ## RibbonBar Positioning

 The [`RibbonBar`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonBar.html) can be positioned either at the left or right side of the [`Ribbon`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.Ribbon.html) by using the `Position` property.
-The RibbonBar Position property has following two values,
+The RibbonBar's `Position` property has following two values,

 * Left - RibbonBar is placed on the left side of the Ribbon
 * Right - RibbonBar is placed on the right side of the Ribbon